-Over $4.1 million dollars has been put right back into the community of Western New York thanks to the Decorators’ Show House.
-Dozens of non-profits have reaped the rewards of funds raised during this biannual event.
+Over $4.1 million dollars has been put right back into the community of Western New York thanks to the Decorators’ Show House fundraisers.
+Dozens of non-profits have reaped the rewards of funds raised during this biennial event.

 After the final amount of money that is determined a Show House has raised, that dollar figure is released to the public and organizations are invited to apply to receive the funds.
 Through a rigorous review process, a Junior League committee selects the final candidates to present to the whole of the Junior League.
 A vote then takes place to determine the proceeds recipient.